mlynch/mlynch.github.com/_posts/2013-10-09-quality-not-quantity.markdown

 I'm a CS person, so I'd love to see more collaboration with the startup community and the CS department.
 It's starting to improve, but we have a long ways to go.
 I believe these students are the ones who are going to run the internet startups of tomorrow.
 Unfortunately, the business school gets more attention in Madison but I think that's wrong.

 To do my part, I want to help technical people start companies.
 Whether that means helping them get over their insecurity about not being a business person, or just how to channel their creative energy into making a company, I want to help.
 If you are one of these people, please <a href="mailto:max@drifty.com">email me</a> whenever, I'd love to talk!

+A city that draws so many smart people to it every year has a ton of potential.
+I think we have a very bright future in Madison and I'm happy to be a part of it.